National Army (Ireland): Establishment of Defence Forces

 With the end of the Civil War, the National Army had grown too big for a peacetime role and was too expensive for the new Irish state to maintain.
 In addition, many of the civil war recruits were badly trained and undisciplined, making them unsuitable material for a full-time professional army.
 In the autumn of 1923, the government started to reduce the size of the National Army.
 This entailed a reduction of 30,000 personnel (including 2,200 officers) by March 1924.

 On 3 August 1923, the Irish Free State passed the Defence Forces (Temporary Provisions) Act, raising "an armed force to be called Óglaigh na hÉireann (hereinafter referred to as the Forces) consisting of such number of officers, non-commissioned officers, and men as may from time to time be provided by the Oireachtas."
 The act stated that "The Forces shall be established as from a date to be fixed by Proclamation of the Executive Council in the Iris Oifigiúil".
 The establishment of the Defence Forces was on 1 October 1924.

 This date marks the ending of the initial phase of the National Army and the legal establishment of the Defence Forces as the Irish Free State's military force.
 However, it was not a new force: the legislation was explicit that the Defence Forces would have the same legality, organisation, personnel, orders and regulations as the 1922–24 force.

 The Special Infantry Corps was established during the final stages of the Civil War, to reverse illegal land seizures and break the strikes of agricultural labourers in Munster and south Leinster, as well as reversing factory seizures by striking workers.

 In 1924, a small group of officers, led mainly by former members of The Squad, attempted to resist the efforts to demobilise.
 This situation evolved into what became called the "Army Mutiny", which, after an ultimatum, was resolved relatively peaceably with recognition of the authority of the Irish Free State's Government.

 Organisation

 The National Army's initial organisation was based on the IRA's system of divisions and brigades.
-In January 1923 a new organisation was established.
-The Irish Free State's area was divided into nine commands.
+In January 1923, General Routine Orders Numbers 14 and 16 established a new organisation of nine commands and 65 battalions.